h0hmj/curvefs-csi/README.md

 1. check out content in csi-node-daemonset-enable-cache.yaml to bind the cache dir on curvefs-csi-node to pod's /curvefs/client/data/cache
 2. add "diskCache.diskCacheType=2" or "diskCache.diskCacheType=1" to your mountOptions section of storageclass.yaml, 2 for read and write, 1 for read

+Know Issue:

+With discache enabled (type=2, write), metadata in metadatasever will be newer than data in s3 storage, if the csi node pod crash but write cache is not fully uploaded to s3 storage, you may lose this part of data.
+Remount will crash, because you only have meta but without data (haven't been flushed to s3).

 ## Build Status

 | Curvefs CSI Driver Version | Curvefs Version | Curvefs CSI Driver Image                          |